bob-gray/serviceberry-basic-auth/README.md

 Usage
 -----

-This plugin exports an abstract class `BasicAuth` for extending.
+This plugin exports an abstract class `BasicAuth` for extending by your authorization class that know how to fetch your password hashes.
 To use this plugin extend `BasicAuth` and implement at least `getHash(username)`.
-Hash is expected to be a `bcrypt` hash. `getHash` can be an `async` function explicitly or it can return promise or synchronously return the `hash`.
+The resulting hash is expected to be a `bcrypt` hash. `getHash` can be an `async` function explicitly or it can return promise or synchronously return the `hash`.

 ```javascript
 const BasicAuth = require("serviceberry-basic-auth");